qgis/QGIS-Documentation/source/user_manual/grass_integration/grass_integration.rst

 :file:`MAPSETs` (subdirectories of the :file:`LOCATION`) that are used to subdivide the project into different topics, subregions, or as workspaces for individual team members (Neteler & Mitasova 2008 :ref:`literature_and_web`).
 In order to analyze vector and raster layers with GRASS modules, you must import them into a GRASS :file:`LOCATION` [#]_ .

 .. _figure_grass_location_1:

+.. only:: html

+   **Figure GRASS location 1:**

 .. figure:: /static/user_manual/grass_integration/grass_location.png
    :align: center
    :width: 40em

-   Figure GRASS location 1: GRASS data in the alaska LOCATION
+   GRASS data in the alaska LOCATION

 .. _sec_create_loc: